SamPwnd/react-notes/README.md

 # Notes app

-A notes app using React and Firebase to store data
+An ugly but working notes app using React and Firebase to store data